Visit our Open Day

 Why Choose Us?

-- Birmingham City Business School enjoys close links with industry; your course reflects business challenges so it’s recognised and valued by employers.
+- Birmingham City Business School has always worked closely with industry; this business exposure means the course reflects real challenges and is highly valued by employers.

 |Typical UK Qualification||Requirements 2014/15|